Appendix 4: Faculty Appointment, Rank, Tenure, Promotion and Evaluation

 The evaluation sitting committee chair will complete "Form 3 PT: Post-Tenure Review Summary" and will transmit the completed form to the faculty member and ensure that it is placed in the faculty member's division/department faculty file.

-• Formal post-tenure review that does not co-occur with application for rank advancement will be completed by the appropriate deadline to be determined by the dean and posted to the school and Discussion Team.
+- Formal post-tenure review that does not co-occur with application for rank advancement will be completed by the appropriate deadline to be determined by the dean and posted to the school and Discussion Team.
 Formal post-tenure review that co-occurs with application for rank advancement to full professor will be completed by March 31.

-• Faculty may appeal the findings of a formal post-tenure review.
+- Faculty may appeal the findings of a formal post-tenure review.
 The appeal must be made in writing within 10 business days of being notified and be addressed to the dean.
 The appeal must demonstrate that the Formal Post-Tenure Review findings were incorrect based on the materials and evidence submitted by the faculty member.
 The faculty member may not submit new evidence but may provide evidence to respond to specific concerns raised in the decision.
 The dean will respond to the appeal within 10 business days.

 Instructions for Application for Rank Advancement to Full Professor:

-Associate Professors are eligible to apply for rank advancement if in their 6th year as a tenured faculty member and their most recent formal Post-Tenure Review rates them as Exceeding Standard Professional Performance in Teaching and at least one of the two other evaluation areas.
+Associate Professors are eligible to apply for rank advancement starting in their fifth year as a tenured faculty member.
+In order to apply for full professor, they must achieve "Exceeding Standard Professional Performance" in Teaching and at least one of the two other evaluation areas in their current or most recent formal post-tenure evaluation.
 They must meet at least Standard Professional Performance in the other area.

-• Along with the professional portfolio requirements, the faculty member will submit to the chair of the evaluation sitting committee the Application for Rank Advancement to Full Professor form that includes a link to the digital professional portfolio.
+- Along with the professional portfolio requirements, the faculty member will submit to the chair of the evaluation sitting committee the Application for Rank Advancement to Full Professor form that includes a link to the digital professional portfolio.

-• Faculty are not automatically advanced to the rank of Full Professor after 6 years of post-tenure work.
+- Faculty are not automatically advanced to the rank of Full Professor after 6 years of post-tenure work.
 Faculty who intend to apply for advancement to Full Professor should meet with their academic supervisor to signal this intent in at least the academic year prior to application.
 Since the criteria for Full Professor is rigorous and takes multiple years to achieve, faculty should plan as early as possible for this by working closely with members of the Standing Committee of Full Professors and their Sitting Committee.
 Faculty may want to start this conversation as early as their first post-tenure year.

 Instructions for Evaluation of Application for Rank Advancement to Full Professor: